Key AI trends in banking for 2026: expert insights from a panel

 The noise is deafening.
 But while the industry buzzes with hype, most banks are still watching from the shore, because their technology simply won't let them move.

-At ENGAGE London, Backbase CMO Tim Rutten sat down with three leaders actively doing the real-life work: Marco Martinez (Microsoft), Kanishka Bhattacharya (Bain & Company), and Dave Murphy (Publicis Sapient).
+At ENGAGE London, Backbase CMO Tim Rutten sat down with three leaders doing the real-life work.
+They were Marco Martinez (Microsoft), Kanishka Bhattacharya (Bain & Company), and Dave Murphy (Publicis Sapient).

 The panel agreed: The time for "wait and see" is over.